bond-dot-credit/risk-monitor-engine/NEAR_INTENT_LOGIN.md

 1. User visits the application
 2. Clicks "Login with NEAR" button
-3. Wallet connection is established (currently mocked)
+3. NEAR Wallet Selector modal opens with available wallets
-4. User signs in to their account
+4. User selects their preferred wallet (MyNearWallet, Sender, Ledger)
+5. User authenticates with their wallet
+6. Real account data and balance are fetched from NEAR blockchain
-5. Dashboard is displayed with yield opportunities
+7. Dashboard is displayed with yield opportunities and real balance

 ### 2. Yield Opportunity Selection